Upgrade your AlloyDB Omni Kubernetes operator to version 1.4.0

-Determine your current version numbers
+Determine your current versions

 kubectl get dbclusters.alloydbomni.dbadmin.goog DB_CLUSTER_NAME -n NAMESPACE -o jsonpath='{.status.primary.currentDatabaseVersion}'